tdongsi/SqlTests/octopress/source/_posts/2016_05_Graph/2016-05-01-graph-algorithms.markdown

 ### DAG and topological sorting.

-A directed graph may have more than one topological ordering.

-> **Proposition**: A directed graph has a topological sorting if and only if it is acyclic.

 ``` python Topological sorting
 def topological_sort(g: Graph) -> list:
     """ Return a list of vertices of DAG in topological order